 As Peter stepped back from the coach, its enormous 'whip man' (driver) suddenly cracked his tool.
-His dinosaur-sized ponies launched onto North High Street and then swung a hard left at full speed.
+His dinosaur-sized ponies launched onto North High Street and swung a hard left at full speed.

 The six beauties screamed as the wonder coach skidded around that icy corner on two wheels before racing off to the north.
-Unfortunately, this was not their only problem; that after-party was three blocks to their south.
+Unfortunately, this was only one of their problems; that afterparty was three blocks to their south.